test-fullautomation/RobotFramework_AIO/README.md

 # Robot Framework AIO  <!-- omit in toc -->

-This respository holds the build tooling for a new Robot Framework AIO (All In One) setup for Windows (and later Linux).
+This respository holds the build tooling for a new Robot Framework AIO (All In One) setup for both Windows and Linux.

 ## Table of Contents  <!-- omit in toc -->